bupedev/AOC/README.md

   Bupé's solutions to Advent of Code (https://adventofcode.com)

 Usage:
-  AOC [options]
+  AOC [command] [options]

 Options:
-  -y, --year <year>  The year of the puzzle.
-  -d, --day <day>    The day of the puzzle.
-  -f, --file <file>  The file containing the input text for the puzzle.
-Mutually exclusive with --text (-t).
-  -t, --text <text>  The input text for the puzzle.
-Mutually exclusive with --file (-f).
   --version       Show version information
   -?, -h, --help  Show help and usage information

+Commands:
+  ping   Send a request to the server to verify authenticated
+         connection is working correctly. solve  Solve the puzzle on a particular year and day.
 ```

-The entry point for the application uses `System.Reflection` (I know, I am definitely on Santa's naughty list this
+The solve command' uses `System.Reflection` (I know, I am definitely on Santa's naughty list this
 year), to select the solution code for each day and year.
 Each solution is an extension of the `Solution` class which
 must provide some key information about the solution (day, year and some functions that return the result of the
 solution given some input text).